-1. From the shell where you extract the server package, move to the installation directory, ServerInstaller\10.0.xxx-rhe6.x86\64 and enter the following command:
+- 1. From the shell where you extract the server package, move to the installation directory - ServerInstaller\11.0.xxx-rhe7.x86\64

 - 2. Install the Production type by entering 2, because the Evaluation type does not allow to install the components separately. - 3.
 After reading the License Agreement, enter 1 to accept it and continue.